 Financial Aid Probation

-This status is assigned to a student who fails to meet SAP standards, has appealed and had the appeal approved.
-This student may receive financial aid for one enrollment period or meet the terms of the approved appeal at the end of the following enrollment period, in order to continue receiving financial aid.
+This status is assigned to a student who fails to meet SAP standards, has appealed, and had the appeal approved.
+This student may receive financial aid for one enrollment period or meet the approved appeal terms at the end of the following enrollment period to continue receiving it.

 Academic performance of students on financial aid probation is monitored at the end of each term until the student is no longer violating SAP standards.
 Students who violate their probation status will be placed back in Financial Aid Suspension.
 See above.